scionproto/scion/doc/cryptography/drkey.rst

 This would avoid that hosts in the AS can eavesdrop on symmetric keys that are not intended for them.

-The certificate server will only respond to the specific request if the requesting host is authorized to receive the requested key.
+The CS will only respond to the specific request if the requesting host is authorized to receive the requested key.
 This is especially important in the Level 0 key case since only trustworthy nodes should be authorized to receive this key.

 The Level 0 key request contains the ``validTime`` and the specific ``protocol_id``.
-The certificate server responds with the SV and the epoch for which this key will be valid.
+The CS responds with the SV and the epoch for which this key will be valid.

 The Level 2/3 key request includes the ``validTime`` and the necessary host and AS information (depending on the key type).